gromacs/gromacs/docs/gmxapi/userguide/install.rst

 .. note:: Regarding multiple GROMACS installations:
-    Many GROMACS users switch between multiple GROMACS installations on the same computer using an HPC module system and/or a GMXRC configuration script.
+    Many GROMACS users switch between multiple GROMACS installations on the same computer using an HPC module system and/or a :ref:`GMXRC <getting access to |Gromacs|>` configuration script.
     For the equivalent sort of environment switching with the :py:mod:`gmxapi` Python package, we recommend installing it in a different
     `Python virtual environment <https://www.google.com/search?q=python+virtual+environment>`_